Rafael Devers Preview, Player Props: Red Sox vs. Astros

-Rafael Devers -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Houston Astros, with Justin Verlander on the hill, on August 22 at 8:10 PM ET.
+Rafael Devers -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Houston Astros, with Jose Urquidy on the hill, on August 23 at 8:10 PM ET.

 Rafael Devers Game Info & Props vs. the Astros